-These days, hosting and encoding video files on your own is a lot easier than you think, especially with services and tools like the BridTV video player at your disposal.
+These days, hosting and encoding videos on your own is a lot easier than you think, especially with services and tools like the Brid.TV video player at your disposal.
 Should you opt to host or encode video files, you might want to check out the info we have below.

-Here are the main types of video files that are supported by the Brid Player:
+Here are the main types of video files that Brid.TV Player supports:

-- MP4 videos using the H.264 video codec and the AAC audio codec.
-MP4 is of high quality and can be played in all browsers and devices.
+- MP4 videos using the H.264 video codec and the AAC audio codec — MP4 is a high-quality format that all browsers and devices can play nowadays.
 It is today’s video format of choice.

-- HTTP Live Streaming (also known as HLS).
-Input an index file that contains references of the fragmented files saved as .m3u8
+- HTTP Live Streaming Protocol (also known as HLS) — Input an index file that contains references of fragmented files saved as .m3u8

 - Dynamic Adaptive Streaming over HTTP (DASH), also known as MPEG-DASH — This is an adaptive bitrate streaming technique that enables high-quality streaming of media content over the internet delivered from conventional HTTP web servers.
 Input a valid .mpd file.